 In addition, I have been responsible for benefits communications and employee relations, as well as liaising with the company's clients and vendors to ensure that all projects are completed by established milestones.

 These are just a few examples of my accomplishments and contributions to our company.
-I hope that you will find that this brief view, in combination with the attached resume, describes a dedicated employee of ABCD with the experience and skills to meet or exceed the requirements of the position of Assistant Communications Manager.
+I hope that you will find that this brief view, in combination with the attached resume, describes a dedicated employee of Acme Retail with the experience and skills to meet or exceed the requirements of the position of Assistant Communications Manager.

 I appreciate your consideration and look forward to discussing this opportunity for promotion with you at your convenience.
 Please let me know if there is any other information I can provide that will support my candidacy for this promotion.

-Job Promotion Cover Letter for a Retail Job
+Email Job Promotion Cover Letter

 Here's an example of a letter or email message used to apply for a job promotion to a management position at a retail store: